-Anyone can find it easy to stop, we must first establish facts.
+Anyone can find it easy to stop, but we must first establish the facts.
 No, not facts designed to scare you, there’s already more than enough information out there.
 If that was going to stop you, you’d have already stopped.
 But why do we find it difficult to stop?
 Answering this requires us to know the real reason we’re still using porn, boiling down to two factors.
 They are:

 Nature and internet porn.